Techi-Freki/datahound/README.md

 See the code in [datahound_mariadb](https://python.dbcombs.com/simple/datahound_mariadb) for a better example of how this is accomplished.

 ## Changelog

+3.0.1
+* Added workflows to github
+* Refactored unit tests
+* Fixed typo in the README file

 3.0.0
 * Upgrade to Python 3.12